sarisabban/DeepPhase/README.md

 `python Crystal.py class`

+4. Vectorise and serialise the dataset.
+The dataset is too large to be loaded anywhere, therefore this command will build the tensors, normalise them or one-hot encode them, then serialise them, that way the dataset can be loaded.
+Each tensor will be a separate file.

+`python Crystal.py vectorise_class`

 **NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete.

 ### Run Training: